Human-first CX

 If your priority is brand voice and retention

 Premium DTC brands whose customers chose them partly for the human touch pay the most for getting customer-facing AI wrong.
-Team-side AI is the path.
+Team-side AI is the safer first move.
 Customer-facing chat stays human.
 AI sits behind the scenes pulling order history, parsing returns, triaging warranty, all invisible to the customer.

 If your priority is cost per ticket